Isambard Kingdom Brunel: Great Western Railway

 In the early part of Brunel's life, the use of railways began to take off as a major means of transport for goods.
 This influenced Brunel's involvement in railway engineering, including railway bridge engineering.

 In 1833, before the Thames Tunnel was complete, Brunel was appointed chief engineer of the Great Western Railway, one of the wonders of Victorian Britain, running from London to Bristol and later Exeter.
 The company was founded at a public meeting in Bristol in 1833, and was incorporated by Act of Parliament in 1835.

 It was Brunel's vision that passengers would be able to purchase one ticket at London Paddington and travel from London to New York, changing from the Great Western Railway to the Great Western steamship at the terminus in Neyland, West Wales.

-He surveyed the entire length of the route between London and Bristol himself, with the help of many including his solicitor Jeremiah Osborne of Bristol Law Firm Osborne Clarke who on one occasion rowed Brunel down the River Avon himself to survey the bank of the river for the route.
+He surveyed the entire length of the route between London and Bristol himself, with the help of many including his solicitor Jeremiah Osborne of Bristol Law Firm Osborne Clarke who on one occasion rowed Brunel down the River Avon to survey the bank of the river for the route.
 Brunel even designed the Royal Hotel in Bath which opened in 1846 opposite the railway station.